stemey/baucis/README.md

 An example of creating a REST API from a Mongoose schema:

-    // Define a Mongoose schema
+    // Define a couple Mongoose schema
     var Vegetable = new mongoose.Schema({
       name: String
     });

+    var Fruit = new mongoose.Schema({
+      name: String
+    });

+    // Also note that Mongoose middleware will be executed as usual.
+    Vegetable.pre('save', function () { ... });

+    // Register the schema
     mongoose.model('vegetable', Vegetable);

-    // Create routes for the schema
+    // Create routes for the schemata
     baucis.rest({
+      singular: 'vegetable',
+    });

+    baucis.rest({
-      singular: 'vegetable'
+      singular: 'fruit'
     });

     // Create the app and listen for API requests